day8/re-frame/docs/Subscribing-To-External-Data.md

 In [Talking To Servers](Talking-To-Servers.md) we learned how to communicate with servers using both pure and effectful handlers.
 This is great, but what if you want to query external data using subscriptions the same way you query data stored in `app-db`?
-This tutorial will show you how to
+This tutorial will show you how.

 ### There Can Be Only One!!